Zouaoui-Montassar/prayers-chrome-extension/README.md

 To run the extension locally:

-    1. Enable the Developer mode in your browser.
+  1. Enable **Developer mode** in your browser.
   2. Click on the Load unpacked button and select the project folder.
   3. The extension will be added to your browser and ready to use.

 ## Project Status